What's the specific difference between lemma and algorithms?

 The basic difference between lemma and algorithms:

-A proven statement used that is used for proving other statements is called a lemma.
+A proven statement that is used for proving other statements is called a lemma.

 A series of well-defined steps that are used to prove or solve a problem is called an algorithm.
-Formally these two have a same set of patterns but exhibit in a different sense.
+Formally these two have the same set of patterns but exhibit in a different sense.